-There may be multiple causes such as infections, trauma, dystrophy, degenerations, corneal disorders after cataract surgery, for example, which cause a secondary corneal opacity or a deformation thereof.
+There may be multiple causes such as infections, trauma, dystrophy, degenerations or corneal disorders after cataract surgery, for example, which cause a secondary corneal opacity or a deformation thereof.

 How is a cornea transplant performed?

 Cornea transplant surgery involves replacing the pathological cornea with a healthy cornea from a donor.
-The tissue complies with the legal requirements as well as the analytical tests necessary for donation according to current legislation.
+The tissue meets the legal requirements as well as the analytical tests necessary for donation according to current legislation.
 The donation is anonymous and altruistic.

 There is a special situation around autotransplantation, where it is the cornea from the patient themselves that is rotated to avoid any opacity, or the cornea from the other eye is used.

 It is an operation that usually lasts approximately 45-90 minutes, depending on the compexity of the cases.
 It is undertaken in the theatre under local or general anaesthesia, and a trepan and specific instruments are used to transplant the cornea.
-We remove the cornea, or the cornea layer that is affected, and we suture it and put it in from the back.
-In the case of posterior lamellar keratoplasties, we put them in with an air bubble in the posterior layer.
-It's not a difficult technique to undertake although it requires, just like any eye surgery, great precision and meticulousness.
+We remove the cornea, or the cornea layer that is affected, we suture it and put it in from the back.
+In the case of posterior lamellar keratoplasties, we put the transplant in with an air bubble in the posterior layer.
+It is not a difficult technique to undertake although it requires, just like any eye surgery, great precision and meticulousness.

 - Cornea transplant or penetrating keratoplasty